 In 1969, The Brady Bunch aired its first episode, and the divorce rate was at 30 percent for first-time marriages.
 That rate today is 40 percent, and higher for second and third marriages.
 After a divorce, many people choose to seek out another relationship or another marriage.
-The US Census Bureau estimates that approximately 1300 new blended families are formed each day and that half of America’s 60 million children who are 13 years-old and younger live in a blended family.
-Many of these step families are facing similar challenges—both for the children and for the adults.
+The US Census Bureau estimates that approximately 1300 new blended families are formed each day.
+Half of America’s 60 million children who are 13 years old and younger live in a blended family.
+Many of these stepfamilies are facing similar challenges—both for the children and for the adults.

 Kids in a Blended Family